graphql-aspnet/graphql-aspnet.github.io/docs/advanced/custom-scalars.md

 -   `Kind`: Scalars must always be declared as `TypeKind.SCALAR`.
 -   `Publish`: Indicates if the scalar should be published for introspection queries.
 Unless there is a very strong reason not to, scalars should always be published.
 Set this value to `true`.
 -   `ValueType`: A set of flags indicating what type of source data, read from a query, this scalar is capable of processing (string, number or boolean).
 GraphQL will do a preemptive check and if the query document does not supply the data in the correct format it will not attempt to resolve the scalar.
 Most custom scalars will use `ScalarValueType.String`.
+-   `SpecifiedByUrl`: A url, formatted as a string, pointing to information or the specification that defines this scalar. (optional, can be null)
 -   `ObjectType`: The primary, internal type representing the scalar in .NET.
 In our example above we would set this to `typeof(Money)`.
 -   `OtherKnownTypes`: A collection of other potential types that could be used to represent the scalar in a controller class.
 For instance, integers can be expressed as `int` or `int?`.
 Most scalars will provide an empty list (e.g. `TypeCollection.Empty`).
 -   `SourceResolver`: An object that implements `ILeafValueResolver` which can convert raw input data into the scalar's primary `ObjectType`.
--   `Serializer`: An object that implements `IScalarValueSerializer` that converts the internal representation of the scalar (a class or struct) to a valid, serialized output (a number, string or boolean).
+-   `Serialize(object)`: A method that converts an instance of your scalar to a leaf value that is serializable in a query response
+    -   This method must return a `number`, `string`, `bool` or `null`.
+    -   When converting to a number this can be any C# number value type (int, float, decimal etc.).
+-   `SerializeToQueryLanguage(object)`: A method that converts an instance of your scalar to a string representing it if it were declared as part of a schema language type definition.
+    - This method is used when generated default values for field arguments and input object fields via introspection queries.
+    - This method must return a value exactly as it would appear in a schema type definition For example, strings must be surrounded by quotes.

 -   `ValidateObject(object)`: A method used when validating data returned from a a field resolver.
-GraphQL will call this method and provide the value from the resolver to determine if its acceptable and should continue resolving child fields.
+GraphQL will call this method and provide an object instance to determine if its acceptable and can be used in a query.

 :::note
  `ValidateObject(object)` should not attempt to enforce nullability rules.
 In general, all scalars should return `true` for a validation result if the provided object is `null`.